-The ADNP student must receive a minimum course grade of "C" in each support (non-nursing) course, a minimum of 77 in each required nursing course as well as an 83 in the NCLEX prep course to qualify to continue the program and graduate from the Associate Degree Nursing Program.
+The ADNP student must receive a minimum course grade of "C" in each support (non-nursing) course, a minimum of 77 (the nursing program does not round grades, for example a 76.99 is not a passing grade) in each required nursing course, as well as an 83 in the NCLEX prep course to qualify to continue the program and graduate from the Associate Degree Nursing Program.

-ADVANCED PLACEMENT (Transition LVN to RN)
+ADVANCED PLACEMENT (Transition LVN to RN) - New guidelines starting Fall 2025

-COURSE CREDIT will be granted to qualifying students in accordance with their previous nursing education, nursing experience, and/or completion of RNSG 1327 and 2360.
+COURSE CREDIT 8 credit hours for advanced placement will be granted to qualifying students in accordance with their previous nursing education, nursing experience, and/or completion of the Associate Degree Nursing Program.
 Credit for specific nursing courses will be granted to students on an individual basis and in accordance with the nursing curriculum and by examinations and evaluation.